Sikh Empire: Foreign affairs

 Foreign visitors to the Sikh court were treated with respect and hospitality, with many contemporary accounts of foreign visitors to the court noting the good-treatment afforded to them by the state.
 When a foreign visitor arrived, they would be greeted by a protocol officer, who would arrange for their temporary residence, which was based upon the status of the visitor.
 The state government paid for the expenses regarding the visitor's entertainment.
 There exists accounts of visitors being gifted by the state, with presents such as fruits, sweets, wines, and also money.
 Full displays of the empire's regalia and military forces were displayed during important ceremonial functions, such as the marriages of important nobles or when receiving high-level foreign diplomatic dignitaries.

 In order to keep tabs and updated on the happenings of surrounding regions, including remote parts of its territory and foreign countries, the Sikh court received reports from the waqa'nawis (news-writers) located in the empire's provinces (subas).
 The reports were dispatched to the Lahore Darbar at regular intervals.
 Furthermore, the vakils (agents) of foreign countries were associated with the Sikh court on a reciprocal basis.
 The Sikh court had news-writers located in Afghanistan and also had its own vakil emissaries in the Cis-Sutlej States and also in territory under the British East India Company's rule.
 Other vakil emissaries of the Sikh court were sent to Rajputana, the Marathas, and Nepal on complimentary missions.

 Western/European officers from various backgrounds, including Britishers, Frenchmen, Germans, Italians, Spaniards, Americans, and Russians, also rose to high levels within the Sikh court in many instances.
-However, the Sikh court was wary of the Westerners within the court, and kept them therefore under strict regulation.
+However, the Sikh court was wary of the Westerners within the court, and therefore kept them under strict regulation.
 These foreign Western members of the court were persuaded by the state to integrate themselves by marrying a local woman, settling down within the empire, and adopt the cultural customs of the locals, such as growing out a beard or wearing a turban.
 The Western members of the court were also banned from publicly consuming beef or smoking.

 The Sikh Empire did enact a simple border policy where it did not allow uninvited foreigners into the state.
 The purpose of this border policy was to dissuade potential foreign spies from entering the country.
 An example of the policy in-action is the case of Captain Arnold Mathews, who snuck into the Sikh Empire in circa 1808 to spy under the guise of being a tourist headed towards Kashmir but was intercepted and brought to Lahore.